Telios-org/client-sdk/README.md

     - `account_key`: Public key for the account
     - `device_drive_key`: Public key of the drive created for the device `drive.publicKey`
     - `recovery_email`: Recovery email in plaintext.
 This is immediately hashed and stored once sent to the backend
-    - `device_drive_diff_key`: Device's drive diff database key used for syncing peer drives `drive.diffFeedKey`
     - `device_signing_key`: Public signing key for your device
-    - `device_peer_key`: Public key used for connecting to other peers over plex/hyperswarm
     - `device_id`: UUID for this device
   - `sig`: Signature returned from `Account.init`
   - `vcode`: Verification code sent to the recovery email.